fbpx

 2. Refill at the airport

 Don’t stress about running out of water at the airport or on your flight.
 It’s now easier than ever to say no to single-use plastic and stay hydrated when travelling – especially at the airport.
-Many airports, including Heathrow, who we’re working with as part of our Refill campaign, now have an area where you can empty your bottle before security.
+Many airports, including Heathrow, who we’ve worked with as part of our Refill campaign, now have an area where you can empty your bottle before security.
 You then simply refill on the other side, so you don’t need to buy bottled water before boarding.

 3. Say no to travel miniatures